subboom/whril/README.md

 ## Branches

-- development -> pr this branch for everything
+- development -> pr this branch for everything new:)
-- prod -> don't touch, this is what's running live
+- prod -> don't touch, this is live

 ## Contributions